Youplala/Detacto/README.md

 Therefore, this technology can find several applications:

-- Entertainment.
+- **Entertainment**.
 Diverse image editing applications were created and became very popular on download platforms.
 Applications such that aging, rejuvination, cartoonization, weight modification, etc, are the most popular.
-With *Detacto*,  you can have fun transferring styles from famous artists to your own pictures.
+With **Detacto**,  you can have fun transferring styles from famous artists to your own pictures.

-- Commerce.
+- **Commerce**.
 This technology allows artists to bring a whole new dimension to their work, adding a new layer of reflexion.

-- Social networks.
+- **Social networks**.
 Social network platforms are rising in popularity so much that they are also being used to do marketing campaigns.
-In order to maintain a coherent style on all these platforms, an artistic direction is needed. *Detacto* is the perfect solution for this.
+In order to maintain a coherent style on all these platforms, an artistic direction is needed. **Detacto** is the perfect solution for this.
 It will allow you to create and maintain a unique style and image for your social networks.